gynecoloji/Ji_Universe/README.md

 ![Ji Universe Logo](./ji-universe-complete-logo.svg)

-Ji Universe is a comprehensive suite of specialized Python/R packages designed for cutting-edge spatial transcriptomic analysis.
+Ji Universe is a comprehensive suite of specialized Python packages designed for cutting-edge spatial transcriptomic analysis.
 Our ecosystem offers powerful tools for researchers to explore, analyze, and visualize spatial gene expression data with unprecedented depth and precision.

 ## Core Packages